 NYC Career Centers Blog | Tutorials, Resources, Tips & Tricks

-A Guide to a 2D Animator Career Path
+2D Animator Career Path Guide

 A Comprehensive Guide to Becoming a 2D Animator